dsoumay/photon/content/en/docs/administration-guide/photon-rpm-ostree/package-oriented-server-operations/_index.md

 RPM-OSTree makes it very easy to create and update new branches, by composing using json config files that include the Refspec as the new branch name, the list of packages and the other settings we are now familiar with.
 Photon OS RPM-OSTRee Server installer adds two extra files photon-minimal.json and photon-full.json in addition to photon-base.json, that correspond almost identically to the minimal and full profiles installed via tdnf.
 It also makes 'photon-base' a smaller set of starter branch.

 Of course, you can create your own config files for your branches with desired lists of packages.
 You may compose on top of the existing tree, or you can [start fresh your own OSTRee repo](/docs/administration-guide/photon-rpm-ostree/file-oriented-server-operations/#starting-a-fresh-ostree-repo), using your own customized versioning.

+**Note**: The outputs listed above are only for reference.
+The version numbers in the outputs might vary from the actual outputs.